avaje/avaje-httpserver-realworld/README.md

 * [bcrypt](https://github.com/patrickfav/bcrypt) for password salt and hashing
 * [org.slf4j](https://github.com/qos-ch/slf4j) as a logging facade

-Almost all the code is contained in the `RealWorldAPI` class.
-If any of the choices made here offend your sensibilities I encourage forking and showing the way you would prefer it be done.
+Almost all the code is contained in the [`RealWorldAPI`](https://github.com/bowbahdoe/jdk-httpserver-realworld/blob/main/src/main/java/dev/mccue/jdk/httpserver/realworld/RealWorldAPI.java) class.
+If any of the choices made here offend your sensibilities
+I encourage forking and showing the way you would prefer it be done.
 If you think something is done in a subpar way or is otherwise objectively broken please open an issue.

+Specifically, I would encourage folks to try and

+* Split up the `RealWorldAPI` class.
+Where are the natural boundaries?
+* Try using their database abstraction of choice.
+What would this look like with `Hibernate`, `JOOQ`, or `JDBI`?
+Would there be fewer or more round trips to the database?
+* Try using their JSON library of choice.
+* Try to do the whole persistence/service/etc. split.
+Does that make things better?
+* Add unit tests.
+For this exact thing there are already API tests I was able to just use, but how would testing look with JUnit?
+* etc.

+I personally see a lot of areas for improvement once string templates are real.
+Counting `?`s in big queries is maybe the biggest remaining "raw" JDBC shortcoming.

 # Getting started